AYEC 261 / EU Regulation

 03Highest-Disruption Routes

-Routes where Finnair passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where Finnair passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-HEL → NRT (Helsinki–Tokyo Narita)12% delay rate, post-airspace closure
+HEL → NRT (Helsinki–Tokyo Narita)Frequently disrupted, post-airspace closure

 04How We Handle Your Claim